AdamKeeley/P0223/Notes.md

 		- diagnosis code
 		- diagnosis date
 		- indicate data source

 - Medication
 	- one file per medication group
 	- long files
+	- use
+		- DrugTerm and UKBB_Medication files in Lookups
+		- terms listed in Table 2 of the study protocol in Documents
+		- oral GC and DMARD BNF code lists used in P0090 – GAE using CPRD data
 	- criteria
 		- include if prescription occurs 2 years prior to extraction date
 	- include fields